Bipolar Disorder and ADHD Treatment Center

 Telling The Difference Between a Manic Episode and Hyperactivity

 You can experience a manic episode when you have bipolar disorder, but it’s not indicative of ADHD.
 Similarly, people with a diagnosis of ADHD may show manic-like symptoms during bursts of hyperactivity.
 This can also include symptoms like being unable to focus on the task at hand or fidgeting in your seat.
-The difference, however, is that the burst of energy associated with ADHD is consistent and may briefly disappear because of external circumstances.
+The difference, is that the burst of energy associated with ADHD is consistent and may briefly disappear because of external circumstances.

 These bursts of hyperactivity associated with ADHD are different from manic episodes, where you feel a decreased need for sleep and an inflated sense of self-confidence.
 This can last for weeks but eventually results in a depressive episode.
-Moreover, the transition from mania to a depressive episode can happen independently, without any influence from external circumstances.
+The transition from mania to a depressive episode can happen independently, without any influence from external circumstances.
 So, while there are some triggers that can cause periods of low hyperactivity in ADHD, there’s no need for a triggering event to cause the shift from a manic to a depressive episode.

 Diagnosing Comorbid Bipolar Disorder and ADHD